codesharedot/dex-price/README.md

-# nectar price
+# streamr-datacoin price

-Gets the nectar price with Python (from JSON).
+Gets the streamr-datacoin price with Python (from JSON).

 https://pythonbasics.org